- 2.CHECK DEVICE MODEL NO.

-You must do this pre-installation stuff before attempting to install CWM on your Galaxy Gio GT-S5660 in order to avoid any complications later, and have a smooth and successful process.
+You must do this pre-installation stuff before attempting to install the ROM on your Sony Xperia Z in order to avoid any complications later, and have a smooth and successful process.

 BACK UP YOUR DEVICE

-Back up important data and stuff before you start playing around here as there are chances you might lose your apps and app-data (app settings, game progress, etc.), and in rare case, files on sd card, too.
+Back up important data and stuff before you start playing around here as there are chances you might lose your apps and app-data (app settings, game progress, etc.), and in rare case, files on the internal memory, too.